 - Top Tips

-- Answer honestly – In personality questionnaires, do not try to influence the results too much as they will probably be seen to conflict with your past achievements and interview performance
+- Answer honestly – In personality questionnaires, do not try to guess what they want to hear.
+Be true to yourself.

 - Cognitive/Ability tests